 On August 16, 2014 at approximately 3:00 a.m., a Sparta officer on routine patrol conducted a traffic stop on a vehicle that was deviating from its designated lane while traveling near Wisconsin St and Industrial Ave.
 The driver, later identified as Judy K. Koopman, 52 of Rockland, admitted to consuming alcohol and displayed obvious signs of impairment including slurred speech.
 Koopman was put through field sobriety tests and given a PBT which resulted in a .13.
 Koopman was arrested for Operating While Under the Influence-3rd Offense and transported to the Monroe County Jail.

-On July 17, 2014 at approximately 5:00 p.m., a Sparta officer on routine patrol observed a male subject he knew through to prior contacts as Kendrick V. Jackson, 19 of Sparta, in the passenger seat of a vehicle.
-Running Jackson through Dispatch, the officer was advised that he had a warrant out for his arrest.
-The officer made a traffic stop on the vehicle Jackson was in and advised him to exit the vehicle.
-Jackson was placed under arrested for his warrant and transported to the Monroe County Jail without incident.
+On August 18, 2014 at approximately 11:00 a.m., a Sparta officer on routine patrol in the area of 710 W. Wisconsin St. observed a male subject known from prior contacts as Ryan P. Schnitzler, 28 of Sparta.
+Schnitzler was run through Dispatch and the officer was advised that he had a Monroe County warrant and a Department of Corrections warrant for his arrest.
+Schnitzler was arrested for both warrants and transported to the Monroe County Jail without incident.